 Follow the rules.
 For example, many parks require you to carry a bulky and heavy bear canister.
 Others require you to camp only in designated areas, because those areas come equipped with a safe place to store your food.

-12: Be a Smart Camper in Grizzly Country
+12: Be Smart While Camping in Grizzly Country

 Your campsite in grizzly country is going to have three important locations.
 They should all be 100 yards away from each other, creating a sort of triangle.
 They are:

 - the place where you cook and eat

 - the place where you store your bear canister (You’re using one in grizzly country, right?)